ChristianJoshuaRoos/page-rank-algorithm/README.md

 javac PowerIterator.java
 java PowerIterator <name of file>.

+In order to compile and run the program with teleportation, type: javac PowerIteratorWithTeleportation.java java PowerIteratorWithTeleportation <name of file>.

 The results containing the page ranks should be sent to a file named "output.txt".
-This file will be overwritten each time PowerIterator is run.
+This file will be overwritten each time either PowerIterator or PowerIteratorWithTeleportation is run.